MahmoudKamal01/OS-project-1/README.md

-# This repoistory contains c programs as solution to capstone project required in [OSTEP refernce](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-utilities)
+# This repository contains c programs as a solution to the capstone project required in [OSTEP reference](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-utilities)
 Course "**Operating Systems**"

 > Directories in this repoistory